Things To Do

 Soccer (Football)

-Widely played and followed, with local leagues and community teams engaging in matches.
+Widely played and watched, with local clubs and school teams showcasing talent in the region.

 Transportation